johntango/Assistant_Run001/README.md

-# Assistant Conversation Manager Mark 0.0.1
+# Run Assistant Mark 0.0.1

 jrw@mit.edu (email me if you find issues)
-Thanks to following for their tools
+This version spins up an Assistant with general GPT4 capabilities for teaching purposes Thanks to following for their tools

 ## YouTube Video https://youtu.be/1dWdqAAOJeY